docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 `textDocument.composerEngine`

-#### NOTE
-This functionality was added in After Effects 24.0
+?> **Note:** This functionality was added in After Effects 24.0

 **Description**

-The Text layer’s paragraph composer engine option.
+The Text layer's paragraph composer engine option.
 By default new Text layers will use the `ComposerEngine.UNIVERSAL_TYPE_ENGINE`; the other enum value will only be encountered in projects created before the Universal Type Engine engine (formerly known as the South Asian and Middle Eastern engine) became the default in [After Effects 22.1.1](https://helpx.adobe.com/after-effects/using/whats-new/2022-1.html).

 If this attribute has a mixed value, it will be read as `undefined`.